-So, I’ll be honest, of all the experiences I had the opportunity to try throughout the Go For It series, I was most nervous about whitewater rafting.
+So, I’ll be honest, of all the experiences I had the opportunity to try throughout season one of Go For It, I was most nervous about whitewater rafting.
 I just knew I would be the person to fall out of the boat.
 I made a point to avoid watching rafting videos before my trip because I knew it would just give me more anxiety.
-But while talking to Trey at Wildwater Adventures about why someone should give activities like this a try, he summed it up perfectly when he said that's what life is about—stepping outside your comfort zone and pushing through your nervousness to have some of the best experiences possible.
+But while talking to Trey with Wildwater Adventures about why someone should give activities like this a try, he summed it up perfectly when he said that's what life is about—stepping outside your comfort zone and pushing through your nervousness to have some of the best experiences possible.
 He probably said it more eloquently than that, but whatever the wording, it got me in the raft!

 Located near the Chattooga River in Long Creek, South Carolina, Wildwater Adventures offers rafting trips with experienced guides, making it easy to navigate the wild mountain waters.
 You can choose your trip based on experience and skill level and whether you want to spend a full or half-day on the water.
 Lunch is included in your excursion and they take pictures to memorialize your adventure.
 See Exhibit A below.